gmaclinuxer/django-chartit2/README.rst

   :target: https://coveralls.io/github/grantmcconnaughey/django-chartit2?branch=master

-The fork of Django Charit that adds support for Python 3 and Django 1.8+!
+The fork of Django Charit2 and merge Django Chart new feature that adds support for Python 3 and Django 1.8+!

 Django Chartit is a Django app that can be used to easily create charts from the data in your database.
 The charts are rendered using ``Highcharts`` and ``jQuery``